 — Mark 12:35-37 NLT

-The religious scholars of the day liked to play little games with each other to test the Bible knowledge of one another.
-This ancient version of "stump the Rabbi" was sometimes done with a good spirit.
-Other times, like those shown in the preceding verses, the questions were offered from a bitter spirit with no intention at getting to the truth.
+The religious scholars of the day liked to play little games to test each other's the Bible knowledge.
+This ancient version of "stump the rabbi" was sometimes done with a good spirit.
+Other times, the questions were offered from a bitter spirit with no intention at getting to the truth.
 Jesus' opponents were trying to belittle him and make him look dumb, silly, ignorant, and blasphemous.
-Not only were they incapable of stumping Jesus with their questions, they were left embarrassed by Jesus' answers.
-So Jesus turns the tables around on them and asks a question that lies at the heart of the issue—is Jesus really the Messiah, the descendant of David, and Lord?
-He asks the question in a fashion to fit their usual method of trying to stump the Rabbi.
+Not only were they incapable of stumping Jesus with their questions, but they also were left embarrassed by his answers.
+So Jesus turns the tables around on them and asks a question that lies at the heart of the issue — is he really the Messiah, the descendant of David, and Lord?
+He asks the question in a fashion to fit their usual method of trying to stump the rabbi.
 While they could not catch Jesus with a mistake or a bad answer to their questions, Jesus completely stumped them with his.
-The clear implication in the process was this: Jesus is master of the Scriptures because he is not only a great teacher, but also because he is the Messiah, Son of David, and Lord.
+The clear implication in the process was this: Jesus is master of the Scriptures because he is not only a great teacher, but also the Messiah, Son of David, Lord, and God's Son.

-Father in heaven, I find Jesus' use of the Rabbi's own methods fascinating.
-I love the way Jesus successfully answered every one of their questions, and then he turns things around and asks them a question they cannot answer.
+Father in heaven, I find Jesus' use of the rabbi's own methods fascinating.
+I love the way Jesus successfully answers every one of their questions asked of him, and then he turns things around and asks them a question they cannot answer.
 I believe that Jesus teaches, demonstrates, and embodies your truth.
 Help me as I seek to live that truth.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings